 Thanks to letters written by the Capner family — who lived just east of Mine Brook next to the Cases — and preserved in the Hunterdon County Historical Society archives, we know something about the frolics held on the Case-Dvoor Farm in the 1780s.

 For instance, in August of 1787, the Cases hosted a plowing frolic attended by the Capners and other neighbors, perhaps in preparation for sowing winter wheat.
 Ann recounted the day [spelling below is sic]:

 In 1788, the Case family held at least three frolics, beginning in January with a dancing frolic held by Philip Cases’s mother, Rachel White.
-She evidently lived in a house adjoining that of her son Philip.
-(This would have been the first stone house, built on the east side of the Mine Brook that was demolished in the 1850s.)
+She evidently lived in a house adjoining her son Philip.
+(This would have been the first stone house, built on the east side of the Mine Brook that was demolished in the mid-1800s.)
 The dancing frolic was held to “smooth” Rachel’s new wooden floors.
 When the Capners arrived at the evening party, Mary Capner wrote, “there was two fiddlers [sic] one played while the other mended his fiddle.”

 In May, the Cases held a “raising frolic,” presumably to construct a building on the farm, and again served supper to the workers.
 A few months later, a quilting frolic was held, which proved so popular that most of the activity took place outside.